QubesOS/qubes-doc/user/managing-os/templates.md

 4. Updating the template for sys-usb if peripheral devices are dependent upon the VM

-    If you are running Qubes on a desktop or other device where the peripheral devices such as keyboard / mouse / trackpad are dependant upon the sys-usb appVM then updating the template is a challenge.
+    If you are running Qubes on a desktop or other device where the peripheral devices such as keyboard / mouse / trackpad are dependent upon the sys-usb appVM then updating the template is a challenge.
 In this situation, you can use the following commands in a dom0 terminal window to update the templateVM.

         $ qvm-shutdown --wait sys-usb; qvm-prefs sys-usb template fedora-31; qvm-start sys-usb